DataDevils/DataBootCamp/docs/Unit3_Part1_Tableau.md

   * Drag the `Category` field (from the left hand Data panel) onto the **Color** box in the **Marks** area.
 * Next, let's transpose our plot:
   * Click the Transpose button (Right below the "Map" menu label...)
-* Finally let's sort the usage categories from largest used to smallest.
+* Finally let's sort the usage Categories from largest used to smallest.
   * From the dropdown menu in the `Category` item in the **Columns** shelf, select sort.
-  * Sort by *Field* in *descending* order.
+  * Sort by *Field* in *descending* order, keeping the default sum of the "Withdrawal MGD" field.
-* Lastly, sort the states in descending order of the most used category (Irrigation).
+* Lastly, sort the States in descending order of the most used category (Irrigation).

 ![State Bar](media/tableau/StateBar.png)

-► To go back to the USGS chart (first duplicate the above sheet):

-* Remove the Top 10 State filter

-* Transpose the rows and columns

-* Sort on -- *well, if we had a longitude column we could do it...*

 ---